When to visit the vet?

 -

 Are the treatments for cardiogenic shock in cats expensive?
-Costs can vary significantly depending on the severity and required treatments.
+Costs can vary considerably depending on severity and the treatments required.
 Intensive care and specialized diagnostic tests can be expensive, so early intervention is important to minimize costs.

 -